GSA/cloud-identity-playbook/outline/cloud-outline.md

 ### How to use this playbook

-## Cloud Identity Overview
+## Cloud Identity Overview (Create an Exec-Style One-Pager from this section)
 - [ ] Cloud operating model comparison
 - [ ] Term Cloud identity either align with NIST or define in Playbook.
 - [ ] Identify how to consolidate identity services.
-- [ ] Common themes/call-outs throughout playbook: How does cloud identity support zero trust.

 ## Cloud Identity Journey
+Use themes/callouts.
+  - Zero Trust Alignment
+  - Challenges aligned with Governance, Risk Management, Vendor Capability, Team/Workforce Capability
+  - Cloud Myths
+     - More secure on-prem = Zero Trust debunked this

+**MVP Content**
 - [ ] Define cloud integration journey.
 Using cloud services may not be ultimate solution for everything.
 Most agenices are either all on-premise or extended some identity services to a cloud provider.
 Journey should start all on-premise.
 - [ ] Include use of virtual directories.
 - [ ] Include multi-cloud considerations.